-With regard for the evaporation, one often uses the ratio of the vapour mass to the mass of dry air in the same control volume (moisture content, dryness) e and E, kg/kg instead of the concentrations c and C, kg/m^3 , so that the relations between them are $c = \rho_1 e$ and $C = \rho_1 E$.
-To determine e(t), it is normally assumed that the dryness in the close vicinity to the droplet surface equals the saturation vapour content at a droplet temperature t.
+With regard for the evaporation, one often uses the ratio of the vapour mass to the mass of dry air in the same control volume (moisture content, dryness) e and E, kg/kg instead of the concentrations e and e, e, e, and e, e, and e, e and e, e, and e, and e, and e, and e, are the relations between them are e and e, and e, and e, are the dryness in the close vicinity to the droplet surface equals the saturation vapour content at a droplet temperature e.
 Figure 3.28 explains the parentage of the force and sources from an obstruction.